Access Engineering: Operations

 The company is currently constructing Marina Square, the largest condominium in Sri Lanka with 1,068 units and a 242-unit apartment complex in Capital Heights in Rajagiriya is nearing completion.
 The company expanded its asphalt manufacturing operations with the building of its seventh plant in Kekirawa.
 Access Engineering is one of the largest asphalt concrete producers in Sri Lanka currently.
 The company recorded LKR 691 million profit for the third quarter of the financial year of 2020 and it is a 141% year-on-year growth.
 During the quarter the company executed a number of projects including Thambapavani Wind Farm, Bloemendal housing project in Colombo, a building project for Sri Lanka Institute of Nanotechnology, construction of Central Expressway and Nittambuwa-Pasyala Road project.

-The Cabinet of Sri Lanka gave its approval to grant the 400-units Elliot Place housing project in Borella for LKR 9.34 billion to Access Engineering and following the news, the company's share price increased five-fold in Colombo Stock Exchange.
+The Cabinet of Sri Lanka gave its approval to grant the 400-units Elliot Place housing project in Borella for LKR 9.34 billion to Access Engineering.
+Following the news, the company's share price increased five-fold in Colombo Stock Exchange.
 The company acquired 50% of shares in Lanka AAC Ltd, a lightweight brick manufacturer for LKR 131 million at the start of 2021.
 Lanka AAC Ltd. manufactures autoclaved aerated concrete used in the construction industry.
-Due to the boom in public investment the company stand to gain in the next five years.
+Due to the boom in public investment, the company stands to gain in the next five years.